dotnet/docs/docs/core/diagnostics/debug-memory-leak.md

 Congratulations on completing this tutorial.

 We're still publishing more diagnostic tutorials.
-You can read the [draft versions here](https://github.com/dotnet/diagnostics/tree/master/documentation/tutorial).
+You can read the draft versions on the [dotnet/diagnostics](https://github.com/dotnet/diagnostics/tree/master/documentation/tutorial) repository.

 This tutorial covered the basics of key .NET diagnostic tools.
 For advanced usage, see the following reference documentation: